callumzw/Connect4/README.md

-How to play Connect4
+How to build Connect4 application

-Launch Console/Command Prompt
+Launch a Developer Command Prompt (such as for VisualStudio 2017)

-Direct to file path location, e.g 'cd C:/Games/Connect4
+Direct to the file path location, e.g 'cd C:/Program Files/Connect4'

+Build Application with 'cl Connect4.c'

 Enter 'Connect4' to launch application

-If any errors try rebuilding the app (e.g 'cl Connect4.c')